 Once marinated this roasted pork loin is so simple to cook!
 Pork Loin needs about 20-22 minutes per pound.

-- Preheat the oven and place the pork loin on a rack, or a raft of vegetables, on the bottom of a casserole dish.
+- Preheat the oven and place the pork loin in the bottom of a casserole dish (or on a raft of vegetables if desired).

 - Pour the marinade over top and bake, uncovered (see recipe below).